Graciekroos/SNPcalling_2022/README.md

 cp ../stoneflygenomeassemblyv1.fasta* ./
 ```

-The BWA-MEM algorithm and Samtools were then used to align each of read 1 and read 2 for every sample to the reference stonefly genome using a loop command.
+The BWA-MEM algorithm and SAMtools were then used to align each of read 1 and read 2 for every sample to the reference stonefly genome using a loop command.
 I specified the number of CPU's the programme was running as 4 (-t).
 All commands can be found in align.sh.

 ```
 module load SAMtools